TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/enableGroupingOptions.md

 ﻿####enableGrouping

-Enables or disables Grouping for grid.
+Enables or disables grouping for grid.

 **Value:** *true* or *false*.